 - Estimating project costs based on designs provided by architects or engineers

-Electrical Contractor Job Requirements
+Electrician Job Requirements

-Electrical contractors typically need to have the following background:
+Electrician typically need to have the following background:

-Electrical knowledge: Electrical knowledge is the ability to understand the inner workings of electrical systems.
+Electrical knowledge: Electrical knowledge and ability to understand the inner workings of electrical systems.
 This can include knowledge of how to read electrical schematics, how to troubleshoot electrical issues and how to design electrical systems.
 Electrical knowledge can help you understand the electrical systems you’re working on and help you complete your work more efficiently.